sanyaade-teachings/cloud-connection/Examples/README.md

 If you don't have a Google Application ID yet then you need to set one up, have an look on the main README.md file for information on how to configure your game.

+The *Package Name* for these example applications is `com.havok.Vision.PACCPTestGameApplication`

+To find the SHA1 hash for your android debug key, you can use the following command line..

+`keytool -exportcert -alias androiddebugkey -keystore %USERPROFILE%/.android/debug.keystore -list -v`

 ## Example - ScoresAchievementsCpp

-Shows how to use the Plugin from the C++ interface.
+Shows a simple xml GUI that allows you to interact with Google game services using the plugin's C++ interface.

-**TODO** - MAIN CLASSES
+* Login & out
+* Show all achievements/Leaderboards
+* Unlock a standard achievement
+* Submit a score to a leaderboard

+Initialisation of the Plugin is taken care of in **PluginMain.cpp**, (see the `OnInitEnginePlugin()` method).
+Most of the Google interaction in this application happens inside **CloudConnectionGUI.cpp**

+**CloudConnectionGUI.cpp** creates a GUI using the Vision xml GUI system allows you to give commands to the Google Play Games service.

+This class also inherits from `IVisCallbackHandler_cl` so that it can listen for the Callbacks made by the Cloud Connection Plugin.

+There are preprocessor defines for `#define ACHIEVEMENT_ID` and `#define LEADERBOARD_ID`, you should make at least one test Leaderboard and one Achievement in the Google play developer console and enter the Id's for them to test that you can add an achievement and submit a score.

 ## Common Problems

 ### "Application ID (REPLACE_ME) must be a numeric value" - Runtime Error

-You have not set your Goole Application ID in the ids.xml.
+You have not set your Google Application ID in the ids.xml.
 See the section "*Set Your Google Application ID*" in the Android Installation readme file.

 ```